frankiehuangg/rice/setup/arch.md

 # pacman -S sudo neovim bash-completion
 ```

-5. Setup the localization by editting the `/etc/locale.gen` file, then uncomment the `en_US.UTF-8 UTF-8` line
+5. Setup the localization by editing the `/etc/locale.gen` file, then uncomment the `en_US.UTF-8 UTF-8` line

 6. Generate the locale with the following command